 4. Prohibited Use of Force.

 4.1.
 Members shall not use force against people who engage in passive resistance that does not impede a lawful objective.
-Physically moving a subject engaged in passive resistance is permitted when it is necessary and objectively reasonable.

 4.3.
 Under no circumstances will a member use force solely because another member is using force.

 5.1.
 When feasible, members shall issue a clear and intelligible verbal warning, before using any force.

 5.1.1.
 Members should be mindful that there may be a language barrier or the individual may be d/Deaf or hard of hearing.
 In these circumstances, members shall attempt to identify other means by which they can issue a warning, if feasible.

 5.1.2.
 Members shall provide a description of the warning given in their use of force reports.

 5.1.3.
 If the member does not issue a warning, they shall provide a justification for the lack of warning in their use of force report.